JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 * [Build for a Specific Platform](#building-for-a-specific-platform)
 * [Build a Console Utility](#building-a-console-utility)

-To start with you need to have Kotlin/Native compiler on your machine.
+You shall have Kotlin/Native compiler on your machine.
 Check out to the [A Basic Kotlin/Native Application](basic-kotlin-native-app.html#obtaining-the-compiler) tutorial for the instructions.
 We assume that you have `konanc` command available in console.